neleEC/portfolio-value-tracker/README.md

 ## Notes

 - Ensure `portfolio.xlsx` is up-to-date; any changes to quantities will be reflected in the next run.
-- Ensure to set up the time of execution of the code `.github/workflows/automatic_run.yml`, at the moment it is set on Manual execution with the **workflow_dispatch** trigger.
+- Ensure to set up the time of execution of the code `.github/workflows/automatic_run.yml`, at the moment it is set on manual execution with the **workflow_dispatch** trigger.